kurdistan. Used under licence from Shutterstock.com

 Protected Planet is the online public interface for the World Database on Protected Areas, the most comprehensive global database on terrestrial and marine protected areas.
 Protected Planet allows users to discover the world's protected areas through maps, photos and descriptions.

 Many businesses have a complex relationship with natural resources.
 Companies often struggle to find relevant information on biodiversity and the latest trends and developments in environmental policy.
-The Proteus Partnership aims to ensure that businesses plan their activities around the best available biodiversity data.
+Proteus aims to ensure that businesses plan their activities around the best available biodiversity data.

 The REDD+ mechanism aims to provide financial incentives for developing countries to reduce CO2 emissions from deforestation and forest degradation, and to conserve existing forest carbon stocks.
 The online Voluntary REDD+ Database summarizes information from governments and other institutions on financing for REDD+ related actions.